Frozen Earth Sparkles by Moonlight ~ January 23, 2008

 September 11, 2006

-The garden and land are so beautiful now, rose hips ripening and turning redder each day, pumpkins growing bigger than I could ever imagine, heirloom tomatoes red and oran3 calendulage and hanging heavy from the vines, long italian beans dangling from spirals, calendula brilliant and powerful reflecting the sun's last stand before waning, and tall sunflowers smiling and waving at me over the garden fence.
+The garden and land are so beautiful now, rose hips ripening and turning redder each day, pumpkins growing bigger than I could ever imagine, heirloom tomatoes red and orange and hanging heavy from the vines, long italian beans dangling from spirals, calendula brilliant and powerful reflecting the sun's last stand before waning, and tall sunflowers smiling and waving at me over the garden fence.
 I am so thankful for this summer and this garden.
 I look back five years as I write this and remember the call from my mother about the World Trade Towers being hit by two planes.
 I remember the grief of that day and the outrage I felt toward our president, our government that would somehow make it possible for such a thing to happen.
 That day changed me.
 I deepened my commitment to the Earth and the work of connecting people to plants.
 And I took on a quest to forgive those that create war, that feel it is necessary for war to take place in order to be safe.
 As I began to see what it would take to forgive our president, I saw even more deeply and knew that I must forgive myself.
 There is a place in me that wishes to annihilate parts of myself I don't like before fully understanding them.
 I am on a quest to love those parts and invite them to dinner.
 How can I nourish my wholeness?
 How will I live so that what I want from others is what I am giving?
 What else can I let go of that holds me back from living fully?
 Forgiveness and gratitude are blessings.
 I fall to earth in humble praise of Her and I see myself.

 May it be in Beauty.